Australia investigates implants that left some women with 'rotting pelvises'

 Edward Morris, vice president for clinical quality for the Royal College of Obstetricians and Gynaecologists, highlights that based on current evidence, the mesh may be effective to treat incontinence but is not advised for organ prolapse.

-But there is still a small subset of women for whom it might be beneficial, he added, given the "appropriate information and counseling about the risks and benefits."
+There is still a small subset of women for whom it might be beneficial, he added, given the "appropriate information and counseling about the risks and benefits."

 The college has a mesh webpage dedicated to information and advice on mesh implants to help women be informed about the procedure.